-Florida Statute Section 985.686 requires counties to contribute funds to the state to cover the cost of youth detained in secure detention for those stays when a youth is awaiting disposition of charges or "predisposition" days.
+Section 985.686, Florida Statutes requires counties to contribute funds to the state to cover the cost of youth detained in secure detention for those stays when a youth is awaiting disposition of charges or "predisposition" days.

 In June 2013, the First District Court of Appeal in DJJ v.
 Okaloosa, et al. (Case No. 1D12-3929) affirmed a DOAH Final Order in Okaloosa, et al. v.
 DJJ (Case No. 12-0891RX) that invalidated rules DJJ promulgated to administer the cost/share relationship.
-The practical effect of which was that, for years, DJJ improperly shifted financial responsibility for detention days to the counties.
+The decision affirmed that for several years, DJJ improperly shifted financial responsibility for detention days to the counties.
 County cost estimates for FY13-14 dropped from \$71 million to \$32 million, leaving the State with a budget deficit to fund.
-Under proposed rules being promulgated by DJJ, the estimated county costs for FY14-15 has risen to \$52 million.
+Under proposed rules being promulgated by DJJ, the estimated county costs for FY14-15 have risen to \$52 million.
 These rules are currently being challenged by FAC and 25 counties.
+The County currently agrees with the FY 15/16 Palm Beach County billing amount of \$2,766,159 as determined by DJJ.

-Palm Beach County supports legislation that codifies the financial responsibility of juvenile secure decision as upheld by Florida's courts.
+Palm Beach County supports legislation that codifies the financial responsibility of local and state governments in providing juvenile detention as upheld by Florida's courts.